 The organisation’s vision is to achieve a society that values the diversity of its people and actively provides support to ensure meaningful social and economic participation and to assist individuals and families to reach their potential.
 Formed in 2000, SSI is also the state-wide umbrella organisation for 11 Migrant Resource Centres and Multicultural Services across NSW.

-From a staff of one in April 2011, SSI now has more than 500 employees and 250 volunteers in 2016.
 Our predominantly bilingual and cross-cultural workforce, which can speak 98 languages, enables us to overcome many cultural and language barriers that can inhibit access and good service delivery.